 There are so many inappropriate things I want to say here, but I just can’t.
 I just can’t.

 Trichocereus bridgesii monstrose ‘Penis Cactus’ is native to the Andes mountains in Bolivia and Peru, where it grows in rocky and mountainous areas up to an altitude of 2,000 meters.
 In its natural habitat, this phallic dick cactus is exposed to intense sunlight and extreme temperature fluctuations.
 It has adapted to these conditions by developing a thick, waxy cuticle that helps reduce water loss and protect it from sun damage.

 In the wild, Trichocereus bridgesii monstrose ‘Penis Cactus’ grows in well-draining soil that is rich in minerals.
 It often grows in association with other cacti and succulents, forming dense and diverse communities that are able to thrive in harsh environmental conditions.

-The plant has been traditionally used by indigenous people for medicinal and ceremonial purposes and is considered to have powerful psychoactive properties.
+The dick cactus has been traditionally used by indigenous people for medicinal and ceremonial purposes and is considered to have powerful psychoactive properties.

 You might also like: Native Habitats of Succulents: Explore the Incredibly Diverse Environments

 When watering Trichocereus bridgesii monstrose ‘Penis Cactus’, it’s essential to avoid letting water sit on the plant as this can cause rot.
 Luckily, this isn’t too much of a problem since the ‘Penis Cactus’ is rather smooth.
 Instead, water the soil directly around the base of the… cocktus.
 During the dormant season, which is usually in the winter months, reduce watering to once a month or less.
 Cacti store water and energy in their trunks and will use that once things slow down during dormancy.